 While we would never encourage smoking, taking little breaks to think is an excellent tip.
 One of the things you should think about is eliminating steps from your daily routine.
-There are things in your life that soak up minutes at a time, and by eliminating them, you can create a more streamlined home/career process.
+Some things in your life soak up minutes at a time, and by eliminating them, you can create a more streamlined home/career process.

 You will be surprised how many dumb time-sinks exist in your life.
 For example, are you tired of telling your kids to tie up their laces?
 Then consider purchasing Velcro sneakers.
-Are you tired of those random days when you have to buy gas on the way to work?
-Keep a small can of gas in your garage so that on the mornings when you are low, you can use the gas, get yourself to work, and buy gas (and refill the can) on the way home.
+Are you tired of those random days when you must buy gas to work?
+Keep a small can of gas in your garage so that in the mornings, when you are low, you can use the gas, get yourself to work, and buy gas (and refill the can) on the way home.

 Are you tired of the plates and cutlery piling up?
 Remove all except the ones you use.
 If only three of you are in the house, three plates stay out, and the rest go into storage.
 You will be surprised how willing the other people in the house are to load the dishwasher when no plates are left.
 Buy something like a Roomba and make it the job of one of your kids to empty and charge the device each time it is used.

 Merge Work, House, and Healthcare with Kids

 Need some exercise, then take your kids to the pool.
 Do you need those documents sorted and relabeled?
 Then have your kids do them with you.
 Do you need the house cleaning before the in-laws arrive?
 Then have the entire family work on a single room with an hour deadline for each room.
 Again, the trick is thinking of merging these various parts of your life.

 Do you need to improve your social media presence for work?
 Have your kids involved in managing your social media.
 Need the bathroom redecorated?
 Give each kid a wall, tell them what to strip and paint, and let them all do it simultaneously.
 Are you tired of riding alone on your exercise bike?
 Then buy yourself and your real family bikes and go riding together.